newjersey/navigator.business.nj.gov/content/src/licenses/petcare.md

 * Controlled Dangerous Substances (CDS) or DEA registration suspension, surrender, denial, or revocation since last renewal, if applicable
 * CDS registration restrictions since last renewal, if applicable
 * Details of any professional license revocation or surrender since last renewal, if applicable
-* New corporate personnel information since last renewal, including name, address, email, and phone number, if applicable
+* New employee information since last renewal, including name, address, email, and phone number, if applicable
 * Applicable fees paid

 You must be registered with the [New Jersey Prescription Monitoring Program (NJPMP)](https://www.njconsumeraffairs.gov/pmp/Pages/register.aspx) to renew your CDS registration.